league-infrastructure/flyer-template/README.md

 - The `flyte` command is installed via a console-script entrypoint.
 - Web API available via FastAPI for remote rendering.

+## Workflow Overview

+Flyte uses a three-step process to create flyers:

+1. **`import`** - Analyze a template image to identify content regions and generate metadata
+2. **`compile`** - Merge content with the template to generate HTML
+3. **`render`** - Convert HTML to PNG or PDF for distribution

+For remote rendering, a **web service** accepts URLs and returns rendered PNG or PDF files using the same rendering engine.

 ## Try it locally (pip)

 ```zsh